 Welcome to Chambers County, Texas!

-Located within our county lines are miles of beautiful coastline, fresh and salt water, coastal marsh, mature woodlands, coastal prairie, bayous and channels - not to mention the boatload of small town hospitality.
+Located within our county lines are miles of beautiful coastline, fresh and salt water, coastal marsh, mature woodlands, coastal prairie, bayous and channels – not to mention a boatload of small town hospitality.
 Chambers County has all the resources for a great outdoor adventure in the Wild Side!

 A few notable sites in the county include the Anahuac National Wildlife Refuge and their Visitor Center (Texas Chenier Plain Visitor Center), The Trinity River Island Recreation Area – part of the US Army Corps of Engineers’ Wallisville Project, Candy Abshier Wildlife Management area and numerous incredible county parks.

 You, your family and friends might paddle along a bayou, attend a rodeo, boat in the bays, wildlife/bird watch, hunt or fish – freshwater or saltwater, camp on a historic site, compete in a cook-out or visit a working winery, pick your own berries on a farm, or cycle around a bay!
 And with all these activities – the opportunities for great photography outings is amazing.
 You will want to plan on staying for several days to enjoy all the outdoor fun.